How to Get an Apartment with Bad Credit

 Prove that you’ll be a reliable tenant

-Landlords offer apartments for rent for people with bad credit, but only if you can prove that you’ll be a reliable client.
-A high credit score is not the only way to do that, and most landlords will check other things, like your eviction history and criminal record.
+A high credit score is not the only way to prove that you are a reliable tenant, and most landlords will check other things, like your eviction history and criminal record.
 If you are serious about renting the apartment, make sure you can prove that you’ll be a good tenant.
 Here’s what you should show your landlord:

 • Proof of good rental history: Show your landlord that you were a good tenant.
 If you want to make sure that your files are clear, you can use tenant screening services to look yourself up and ensure that there’s no misleading information from your previous landlord.
-An apartment for rent with your bad credit will be harder to find if, for example, your previous landlord forgot to approve your timely payments.
+An apartment will be harder to find if, for example, your previous landlord forgot to approve your timely payments.

 • Proof of employment: As mentioned, a good salary can win you back a few points a bad credit score may have lost.
 Every landlord will be happy to see that you have a steady income, so you can show them your pay stubs for the last couple of months.